KeiferK/KeiferK/README.md

 # About Me
 Hello!
-My name is **Keifer** and I am Computer Science Graduate of Baldwin Wallace!
+My name is **Keifer** and I am a Computer Science Graduate of Baldwin Wallace!

 ---